lasircc/las_1_knowledge_base/docs/hamilton.rst

 	1. Choose the quantification protocols to be executed.
 	2. Insert a procedure name (even alphanumeric), to be used as a reference when the real procedure will be executed by the robot.
 	3. Select the container type in which the samples to be derived are stored (those previously placed in the leftmost guide in Step 4).
-	4. Mark as *"Failed"* the unsucessful derivations.
+	4. Mark as *"Failed"* the unsuccessful derivations.
 	5. Set the volume of samples to be derived, i.e. the amount of liquid poured by the extractor.
 	6. Click "Confirm".